Balkans fights virus amid lack of doctors, medical supplies

 “I believe we are used to all kinds of situations,” said Alemka Markotic, the head of Zagreb’s hospital for infectious diseases.

-AP writers Jovana Gec in Belgrade, Veselin Toshkov in Sofia, Bulgaria, Llazar Selimi in Tirana, Albania, Sabina Niksic in Sarajevo, Bosnia, and Konstantin Testordes in Skopje, Northern Macedonia, contributed to this report.
+AP writers Jovana Gec in Belgrade, Veselin Toshkov in Sofia, Bulgaria, Llazar Semini in Tirana, Albania, Sabina Niksic in Sarajevo, Bosnia, and Konstantin Testordes in Skopje, Northern Macedonia, contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.